11 Classical Guitar Lessons for Beginners (+3 Pitfalls to Avoid)

-And that danger is this: quitting.
+And the danger is: quitting.

 If you get past the first few months, you’ll be much more likely to continue.
 Most people, when starting anything new, quit after a brief time.
 Knowing this, we can stack the deck in your favor, so you stick with it and see the results that attract you in the first place.